Doctoral Internship in Health Service Psychology

 - Clinical Supervision

-- Awareness of and responsiveness to diversity issues
+- Awareness of and responsiveness to issues surrounding human diversity

 - Ethical and professional behavior